jp3-pulse-creative/am-globaltag/wp-content/plugins/password-protected/readme.txt

 Don't worry.
 With the Password Protected plugin, you can simplify the login process for administrators with Passwordless Admin Access.
 This time-saving functionality enhances efficiency and security by eliminating the need for administrators to manage passwords or risk exposure to unauthorized access attempts.

-**✅ Add Google Recaptcha**
+**✅ Google reCAPTCHA**

-Make your password protected screen more secure by integrating Google reCaptcha.
-The plugin supports both Google reCAPTCHA v2 and v3.

-Google reCAPTCHA prevents automated bots and spam by presenting users with challenges that only humans can solve, such as identifying objects in images or solving puzzles.
+Add an extra layer of protection to your password screen with Google reCAPTCHA (v2 & v3).
+It blocks automated bots and spam by requiring human verification through simple challenges like image selection or puzzle solving.

+**✅ hCaptcha [Pro]**

+Secure your password form with hCaptcha, a privacy-focused alternative to Google reCAPTCHA.
+It verifies human users while keeping data collection minimal, helping you block bots effectively without sacrificing user privacy.

+**✅ Cloudflare Turnstile [Pro]**

+Protect your password entry with Cloudflare Turnstile, a lightweight, user-friendly CAPTCHA solution.
+Unlike traditional captchas, Turnstile verifies visitors in the background, offering strong bot protection without interrupting the user experience.

 **✅ IP Address Whitelisting**